FAQ: How It Works

 Looking for more information on day to day life with your Dalmatian?

-Check out health testing by going to the breed's national club website - for Dalmatians that's TheDCA.org - and by reading up on The Orthopedic Foundation For Animals website (OFA.org).
+Check out health testing by going to the breed's national club website - for Dalmatians that's TheDCA.org and for Border terriers that's BTCOA.org - and by reading up on The Orthopedic Foundation For Animals website (OFA.org).
 Each breed has different health concerns, and you'll want to be sure your puppy's parents (and other relatives) have been tested and are at least as good as, if not better, than the average for the breed.
 Be sure you understand the breed and know it's a good fit for you.

 You can attend local dog shows (click AKC Event Search and choose 'conformation' and 'all breed' in your area), which are usually free to the public (parking fees may apply).
 Owners and breeders of all breed types will be in attendance and can recommend reputable breeders to you.
 Always ask both whether they themselves breed and who else would be a good choice.
 Likely you will find a handful of the same names are universally respected.